rasoolaaqib/naive_bayes/README.md

 # Naive Bayes
+A machine learning model for Naive Bayes, with comparison made with the logistic regression model from sci-kit learn.<br/>
 This example is of sentiment analysis done on tweets scraped of off twitter.<br/>
 Dataset for this analysis is present in the "Dataset.zip" file.
 Unzip this file in the main directory.<br/>
 Test and train folers contains the test and train dataset respectively.<br/>